SarahHenze/QPuB/README.md

 ```R
  install.packages("package_name")
  ```
-where the "package_name" should be replaced by the name of packages that are listed above.
+where the **package_name** should be replaced by the name of packages that are listed above.
 Alternatively, one can copy-paste the following command in the R terminal

 ```R
 install.packages(c("R.utils", "tictoc", "mcmcse", "mvtnorm", "tmvtnorm", "corpcor", "dqrng", "coda", "matrixcalc", "ggdmc", "sys", "matrixStats"))